Paylo.one · Pilot

 03

-Each item is linked to the person it involves, by their verified identities, with uncertain matches held for your confirmation.
+Each item is linked to the person it involves, using accounts you have confirmed.
+Uncertain matches wait for your review.

 04

-A source-referenced, relationship-aware brief is assembled on your schedule and on demand.
+A source-referenced, relationship-aware briefing is assembled on your schedule and on demand.

 05